Finite elements for symmetric and traceless tensors in three dimensions: H(div) -conforming Finite Element Space and Divergence Stability

-Note that it's nothing more than Neilan Stokes element adding extra third order derivatives on vertices.
-Since $\boldsymbol{\tau'}$ has $\boldsymbol{C}^3$ smoothness on vertices and satisfies global continuity, it follows that $\boldsymbol{\tau'}\in\boldsymbol{\Sigma}_{k-3,h}^{\div}$.
-Moreover, from a standard scaling argument similar to \cite[Lemma 4.5]{neilan2015discrete}, we can derive By definition,
+Note that this is exactly Neilan Stokes element adding extra orders of derivatives at vertices.
+Since $\boldsymbol{\tau'}$ has $C^3$ smoothness at vertices and satisfies global continuity, it follows that $\boldsymbol{\tau'}\in\boldsymbol{\Sigma}_{k-3,h}^{\div}$.
+Moreover, from a standard scaling argument similar to \cite[Lemma 4.5]{neilan2015discrete}, we can derive that By \eqref{div_construction_vertices}, we have

+Note that $\boldsymbol{CK}$ consists of polynomials with degree no more than two, and we assume $k \geq 11$.
+By \eqref{div_construction_face} we obtain